The Darkness Within

 "How old are you, dear?" he suddenly heard Molly ask.

-"Sixteen.
-Are you going to Hogwarts?"
+"Twenty, I see.
+Did you go to Hogwarts?"
 Molly continued.

 Priscus shook his head.
 The two adult Weasleys frowned.